duronto23/AppointmentBooking/README.md

 - Tests that provided withing the `test-app` are added with some others tests in `CalendarControllerTests.cs`.

 ---
 ### **Validation**
 - **FluentValidation** is used for request validation, ensuring only valid data is processed.
 - Validation of supported Language, Products and Customer Rating are done with regex matching and patterns are provided from appsettings, this increase flexibility for adding more supported Language or Product easily.

 ---
+### **Exception Handling**
+- A global exception handler has been implemented to manage unexpected errors.
+I chose to use a custom exception handler class instead of the built-in one to provide greater flexibility in handling exceptions.

+---
+### **Logging**
+- The ILogger interface provided by the framework is utilized to log information and errors during execution.
+In the future, a more advanced logging library(like Serilog) could be integrated to enhance monitoring and diagnostics.

+---
 ### **Limitations**